9 ‘Harmless’ Phrases That Hurt Kids More Than You Think

-No matter how hard you try, there will come a point in your parenting journey when you say some hurtful words that seem fairly harmless but in fact, aren’t.
+No matter how hard you try, there will come a point in your parenting journey when you say something you assumed was harmless—but wasn’t.
 You might not notice it at first.
-It might be something you grew up hearing in your own household.
+It could even be something you grew up hearing in your own household.
 But sometimes, you’ll catch yourself and wonder if that was the right thing to say.
-Like when you find your child dumping their kinetic sand in the toilet and immediately respond with, “What is wrong with you?!” only to instantly see their faces turn, reminding you they’re just being kids.
+Like when you find your child dumping their kinetic sand in the toilet and immediately respond with, “What is wrong with you?!” only to instantly see their faces turn, reminding you they’re just kids.

 Is it the worst thing to say “What is wrong with you?” to your child?
-Not exactly, but depending on your tone, you might end up causing them to feel shame as if they’re a problem that needs to be fixed (which they clearly are not).
-So what are some other “harmless” phrases we should be looking out for day to day?
-Read on to find out—you’ll probably be surprised by a few.
+Not exactly, but depending on your tone, you might end up causing them to feel shame—as if they’re a problem that needs to be fixed (which they clearly are not).
+So what other “harmless” phrases should we look out for daily?

 No one likes to hear their child cry, but shedding tears is perfectly healthy.
 Unfortunately, we have several phrases that shame our kids out of feeling their feelings.
-“We are essentially teaching kids to ignore and push away feelings of sadness and anger which are important emotions that signal our bodies to pay attention to triggers/important information,” says Dr. Anjali Ferguson, clinical psychologist and children’s book author.
+“We are essentially teaching kids to ignore and push away feelings of sadness and anger, which are important emotions that signal our bodies to pay attention to triggers/important information,” says clinical psychologist and children’s book author Dr. Anjali Ferguson.

 2. Eat everything on your plate.